copenhagenjs/copenhagenjs.dk/_posts/2018-09-28-Blogging-challenge.md

 # Blogging Challenge

-Write a blogpost about _How did you find and starting programming?_
+Write a blogpost about _How did you find and start programming?_

 You decide how you want to write it, if it should be long or short.